Skip to main content

 Pornography - Normal Curiosity or Virtual Addiction?

-By Stephen C. Schultz I turned on the news and heard stories of a recent mall shooting in Oregon, sexual abuse by a government officials intern, companies going bankrupt and families losing their jobs.
-There are parents splitting up, teens using drugs, and whole communities feeling "entitled" to a certain standard of living.
-On the surface it seems pretty bleak.
-Yet, I also experience the “Good Samaritans” who reach out and assist others.
-I see the food banks that miraculously get enough turkeys at Thanksgiving.
-I hear of the “Sub for Santa” and “Toys for Tots” campaigns that instill hope for families and protect the innocence and imagination of their children.
-There is nothing quite like bringing a smile to a child’s face.
-During this Holiday Season, I would like to share this example of Christmas giving that crossed cultural barriers of language as well as economics to forever change the life of a little boy.
-I hope you enjoy this short video entitled; &qu
+By Stephen C. Schultz I turned on the news and heard stories of a recent mall shooting in Oregon , sexual abuse involving a government official’s intern, companies going bankrupt, and families losing their jobs.
+There are parents separating, teens turning to drugs, and entire communities feeling “entitled” to a certain standard of living.
+On the surface, it can all seem pretty bleak.
+And yet, I also witness the “Good Samaritans” who quietly reach out to help others.
+I see food banks that somehow receive just enough turkeys at Thanksgiving.
+I hear about “Sub for Santa” and “Toys for Tots” campaigns that instill hope in families and protect the innocence and imagination of children.
+There is nothing quite like bringing a smile to a child’s face, it has a way of restoring hope in all of us.
+During this holiday season, I invite you to share examples of Christmas giving that have crossed barriers of language and economics to forever change the life of a little one.
+In a world ...

 The Wisdom of Our Elders